Amalite/BetterQosWiki/wiki/StarterGuide/ModelCreation.md

 ---
 title: Model Creation
 ---
-# Now that you've come up with an idea of what you want your model to be, it's time to get started with creating your custom model!
+# Now that you've come up with an idea of what you want your model to be, it's time to get started with creating your custom model! {#Intro}

 For tutorial purposes, we'll be making **a saber** with **Blender**.
 So if you're looking to create a wall or block first, you might want to translate some of these steps into making those, but if not, that's fine too!
 Just be sure to follow along as you create your saber!